meedan/meedan.com/README.md

 To start compiling Sass and HTML, install the site dependencies, then execute middleman in the top level: `bundle exec middleman`.

+Middleman is a rubyish (sinatraish) and markdownish templating & routing system.
+It's a little sluggish.

+To run middleman directly without the `npm start` shortcut, do `bundle exec middleman --verbose`.

 ## Gulp Tasks

 We use gulp for a few utilities.

+Eventually we'll proably port these into simpler `npm` scripts defined in `package.json` but for now they're still gulp.

 These are our gulp tasks (run `gulp -T` to see the latest).
 - bundle-svg — bundle all of the svg files into a single file we can inline into the template.